peteroupc/html3dutil/doc/MeshBuffer.md

 <a name='MeshBuffer_normalizeNormals'></a>
 ### MeshBuffer#normalizeNormals()

-Modifies this mesh buffer by converting the normals it defines to <a href="tutorial-glmath.md">unit vectors</a>
-("normalized" vectors with a length of 1).
+Modifies this mesh buffer by converting the normals it defines to glmath ("normalized" vectors with a length of 1).
 Has no effect if this mesh buffer doesn't define any normals.
 All attributes with the semantic <code>NORMAL</code>,